 Another reason you’re unlikely to avoid paying your deductible is that most car insurance companies simply subtract the cost from your claim.
 If your mechanic bills $3,000 in repairs and you have a $500 deductible, your insurer will write a check for $2,500 to cover it.
 Some companies will pay the mechanic directly, and others will write you a check to pay for the repairs yourself.
 Either way, they’ll subtract your deductible before processing the claim.

 This is why it’s important to set aside the money for your car insurance deductible before something happens, especially if you go with a higher one.
 Put the cash in an interest-earning account.
 That way you’ll have the money handy if you need it, and you can earn a little extra in the meantime.

 Nevertheless, certain car insurance terminology can understandably lead to some confusion regarding a policyholder’s deductible-payment obligations.
 That’s especially true when it comes to “fault” and “deductible waivers.”

-- You choose your own deductible for each type of coverage.
-For example, you could choose a $1,000 deductible for collision coverage and a $500 deductible for comprehensive coverage.
+2. You choose your own deductible for each type of coverage.

 Choosing a higher deductible can help you save on insurance premiums, but it’s not the only way to lower the bill.
 Most insurance companies offer a wide variety of discounts, like paid-in-full, safe driver, bundling, low annual mileage, long-time customer, multiple vehicles, and more.
 You can also reduce coverage in other ways, like lowering your policy limits or skipping roadside assistance and rental car coverage.